felixjchen/nitrus/README.md

 # spotify vote

+- Realtime application for users to vote and listen to a shared Spotify queue
+- Use Spotify API to search for songs, get profiles, start and stop playback
 - https://nitrus.azurewebsites.net/login
-- Realtime application for users to vote on a Spotify music queue

 ## resources